CasualCoder91/N_Body/docs/NBodySimulation/Initialization.rst

 ---------------------------

 The IMF describes the initial mass distribution of stars, that is, how many stars have which mass in some set of stars at the start.
-It is subject of debate wether the IMF of star clusters is universal :cite:`Bastian2010` and the present day mass function (PDMF) usually differs from the IMF.
+It is subject of debate whether the IMF of star clusters is universal :cite:`Bastian2010` and the present day mass function (PDMF) usually differs from the IMF.
 Figure 13 in :cite:`Espinoza2009` depicts the Salpeter IMF :cite:`Salpeter1955` and the PDMF of Arches.
-Hence, the IMF is deemed a adequate estimate for the PDMF of a generic YMSC.
+Hence, the IMF is deemed an adequate estimate for the PDMF of a generic YMSC.
 Sampling routines for the following two IMFs have been implemented by the author.

 Salpeter IMF